WastedInside/DelfiMarkdownScraper/README.md

 ## Contributing

 Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue to discuss what you would like to change.